Canadian Rockies Facts

 Banff National Park is the oldest national park in Canada, located in Alberta's Rocky Mountains.
 It's a stunning landscape of mountains, glaciers, and forests, with over 1,000 kilometres of trails and pathways.
 You can explore Banff's many hiking trails, ski down one of its many ski resorts, take a ride on the Banff Gondola, or go wildlife viewing in the park's expansive valleys.

 Jasper National Park, located in Alberta's Rocky Mountains, is known for its stunning alpine scenery and wildlife.
-You can expect a range of activities from camping to horseback riding, rafting, and more.
+You can do a range of activities here, from camping to horseback riding, rafting, and more.

 Yoho National Park, located in British Columbia's Rocky Mountains, is known for its impressive natural attractions.
 The park's many lakes, rivers, and waterfalls provide spectacular opportunities for kayaking, canoeing, and fishing.
-You can hire your guide for extreme adventure guided hikes and tours.
+You can hire a guide for adventure guided hikes and tours.

 Kootenay National Park is located in southeastern British Columbia.